wjlgatech/fastai-multimodal0/README.md

 ## Purpose:

-- To build a unified tabular + text classification module under the new version of fastai (at this point fastai : 2.5.2 fastcore : 1.3.26)
+- To build a tabular + text classification module under the most updated version of fastai (at this point fastai : 2.5.2 fastcore : 1.3.26), aiming to be
+  - easy to use (e.g. fastai API)
+  - efficent
+  - stable and ready for production

+- to extend to regression

+- To extend to tabular + text + vision

 ## Credits & References: